The Statute of the Society for Adaptive Organisations

 § 1 Name, registered office, financial year

-- Management consultants and their companies in Europe form a working group under the name “Association for Adaptive Organisations”.
+1. Management consultants and their companies in Europe form a working group under the name ‘Society for Adaptive Organisations’.

-- The association is to be entered in the register of associations.
-Upon registration, it will bear the suffix “e.
+2. The Society shall be entered in the German register of Societies.
+Upon registration, it shall bear the suffix “e.
 V.”.

 § 2 Purpose

-The association’s task is to protect and promote all common interests of the companies and individuals affiliated with it.
-It shall cooperate with other organisations in this regard.
+The Society’s purpose is to protect and promote all common interests of the companies and individuals that are members of the Society.
+It will cooperate with other organisations in this regard.

 § 3 Core activities

-- The association serves the common interests of the affiliated companies and individuals and does not compete with them.
+1. The Society serves the common interests of its member companies and individuals and does not compete with them.

-- The association has the following main tasks:
+2. The Society has the following main tasks:

-- Representing interests to business and the public
+• Representing interests vis-à-vis the business community and the public

-- Define and review ethical standards and codes of conduct
+• Defining and reviewing ethical standards and codes of conduct

 II.
 Membership